-As the gateway to the North Shore, Gooseberry Falls earns popularity for its spectacular waterfalls, river gorge, Lake Superior shoreline, Civilian Conservation Corps log and stone structures, and north woods wildlife.
+Gooseberry Falls State Park earns its popularity for its spectacular waterfalls, river gorge, and Lake Superior shoreline.
+Additionally, it features Civilian Conservation Corps log, stone structures, and north-woods wildlife.
 Listen to the thunderous roar of the Gooseberry River’s Upper, Middle, and Lower Falls as it rages through a rocky gorge.
 Hike or ski to see the Fifth Falls through a forest of evergreens, aspen, and birch.

-Gooseberry Falls State Park sits roughly 13 miles from Two Harbors and 12 miles from Beaver Bay.
+The State Park sits roughly 13 miles north of Two Harbors and 12 miles from Beaver Bay.

 You can park at the Visitors Center and access the trails close by.

 The Middle and Lower Falls Loop, a 1.2 mi (2 km) route, takes you along the Gooseberry River on the Gitchi Gummi Trail.
-From there, you can either return to the Visitor Center or continue on the Upper and Fifth Falls Loop.
+You can return to the Visitor Center or continue on the Upper and Fifth Falls Loop.

-The Upper and Fifth Falls Loop is a 2 mi (3.2 km) trek that leads you along the Gooseberry River via the Fifth Falls Trail.
+The Upper and Fifth Falls Loop is a 2-mile (3.2 km) trek that leads you along the Gooseberry River via the Fifth Falls Trail.

-You can easily hike both loops for a total 3.5 mi (5.6 km) route, which is marked on the map below.
+You can easily hike both loops for a total 3.5 mi (5.6 km) route marked on the map below.
 Look for the black arrows labeling the loops.

 Winter Recreation at Gooseberry Falls

-Gooseberry Falls State Park is a North Shore mecca of outdoor activity in the winter months.
+Gooseberry Falls is a North Shore mecca of outdoor activity in the winter months.
 The park features:

 - Snow-cleared hiking trails